Summer on Cape Cod: 12 of its Best Kept Secrets

 11. Search out a secret beach

 Yes, there are still remote beaches on the Cape to spend some time in solitude and revel in the beauty of the land and water.
 If your ideal beach features more sand than swimming, there are plenty of quiet spots along the National Seashore where the water will turn you blue in a matter of seconds.
 Other hidden beaches include Bound Brook Island Beach in Wellfleet, Thumpertown Beach in Eastham, and Forest Street Beach in Chatham.

 12. Watch a quahog predict the region’s summer forecast

 That’s not a joke.
 For the ninth year, Cape Cod’s beloved hard-shelled mollusk Doug the Quahog will come out on the First Day of Summer to “whisper” his weather outlook for the upcoming season.
 How many weeks of beach weather will he predict for this summer?
 You can find out Wednesday, June 21st at the oceanfront Blue Water Resort in South Yarmouth, where Doug is scheduled to make his much anticipated Quahog Day prognostication at 2 p.m. (more details at QuahogDay.com).

 Don’t miss out on everything happening on Cape Cod this summer!
-Visit CapeCodChamber.org for information on staying, dining and playing on Cape Cod, or stay in the loop on social media at @VisitCapeCod.This post is a sponsored collaboration between Cape Cod Chamber of Commerce and Massachusetts Office of Travel and Tourism and Boston magazine's advertising department.
+Visit CapeCodChamber.org for information on staying, dining and playing on Cape Cod, or stay in the loop on social media at @VisitCapeCod.This is a paid partnership between Cape Cod Chamber of Commerce and Massachusetts Office of Travel & Tourism and Boston Magazine's City/Studio